 CHICAGO (AP) - Rep. Jesse Jackson Jr. left the Mayo Clinic on Tuesday after his second treatment for bipolar disorder there since he took a leave of absence in June.

 Mayo spokesman Nick Hanson said he did not know where Jackson was going after he left the Minnesota hospital.

 Jackson returned to the hospital in October amid reports that he faced a new federal investigation into potential misuse of his campaign finances.

 He remains under a U.S. House committee's investigation into his dealings with imprisoned former Illinois Gov. Rod Blagojevich.

 Nonetheless, Jackson was elected Nov.
 6 to a ninth full term representing his Chicago area district, despite his not campaigning and barely appearing in public since taking medical leave in June.

-Jackson, 47, disappeared in June, and it was later revealed that he was being treated at the Mayo Clinic for bipolar disorder and gastrointestinal issues.
-He returned to his Washington home in September, but went back to the clinic the next month, with his father saying his son had not yet "regained his balance."
+Jackson was treated at the Mayo Clinic last summer for bipolar disorder and gastrointestinal issues.
+After he returned to the hospital, his father, the Rev. Jesse Jackson, said his son had not yet "regained his balance."

 (Copyright 2012 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)